v-scornell/MD-100T00-Windows10/Instructions/Labs/0503-Enabling Disk Quotas.md

 ## Summary

-To prevent specific users from using to much disk space disk quota can be established.
+To prevent specific users from using too much disk space disk quota can be established.

 ### Scenario